hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/security/consent_interceptor.md

 * It can apply consent directives (e.g. by reading relevant Consent resources)

-* The consent service suppresses search the total being returned in Bundle.total for search results.
+* The consent service suppresses search the total being returned in Bundle.total for search results even use the `_total` parameter or `_summary=count`.

 The ConsentInterceptor requires a user-supplied instance of the [IConsentService](/hapi-fhir/apidocs/hapi-fhir-server/ca/uhn/fhir/rest/server/interceptor/consent/IConsentService.html) interface.
 The following shows a simple example of an IConsentService implementation: